storynory/relaxivity/posts/poems/elephant.md

 This is a love poem by DH Lawrence - just in time for Valentine’s day.
 But it isn’t about fiery passion, it’s about a slow-burning and long-lasting love.

+## The Elephant is Slow to Mate

 The elephant, the huge old beast,is slow to mate;
 He finds a female, they show no haste they wait

 For the sympathy in their vast shy hearts slowly, slowly to rouse
 As they loiter along the river-beds and drink and browse